akpw/mktxp/README.md

 ```

 #### Docker image
-For Docker instances, the easiest is to use a configered mktxp.conf file from a local installation. \
+For Docker instances, one way is to use a configered mktxp.conf file from a local installation. \
 You can also create a standalone one in a dedicated folder:
 ```
 mkdir mktxp
 cd mktxp
 nano mktxp.conf # copy & edit sample entry(ies) from above
 ```
-Now you mount this folder and run your docker instance with:
+Now you can mount this folder and run your docker instance with:
 ```
 ❯ docker run -v ./mktxp:/home/mktxp/mktxp/ -it --rm ghcr.io/akpw/mktxp:latest
 ```